Photic zone: Life in the photic zone

 Ninety percent of marine life lives in the photic zone, which is approximately two hundred meters deep.
 This includes phytoplankton (plants), including dinoflagellates, diatoms, cyanobacteria, coccolithophores, and cryptomonads.
 It also includes zooplankton, the consumers in the photic zone.
 There are carnivorous meat eaters and herbivorous plant eaters.
 Next, copepods are the small crustaceans distributed everywhere in the photic zone.
 Finally, there are nekton (animals that can propel themselves, like fish, squids, and crabs), which are the largest and the most obvious animals in the photic zone, but their quantity is the smallest among all the groups.
+Phytoplankton are microscopic plants living suspended in the water column that have little or no means of motility.
+They are primary producers that use solar energy as a food source.

+"Detritivores and scavengers are rare in the photic zone.
+Microbial decomposition of dead organisms begins here and continues once the bodies sink to the aphotic zone where they form the most important source of nutrients for deep sea organisms."
 The depth of the photic zone depends on the transparency of the water.
 If the water is very clear, the photic zone can become very deep.
 If it is very murky, it can be only fifty feet (fifteen meters) deep.

+Animals within the photic zone use the cycle of light and dark as an important environmental signal, migration is directly linked to this fact, fishes use the concept of dusk and dawn when its time to migrate, the photic zone resembles this concept providing a sense of time.
+These animals can be herrings and sardines and other fishes that consistently live within the photic zone.

-Nutrients uptake in the photic zone
+Nutrient uptake in the photic zone

 Due to biological uptake, the photic zone has relatively low levels of nutrient concentrations.
 As a result, phytoplankton doesn't receive enough nutrients when there is high water-column stability.
 The spatial distribution of organisms can be controlled by a number of factors.
 Physical factors include: temperature, hydrostatic pressure, turbulent mixing such as the upward turbulent flux of inorganic nitrogen across the nutricline.
 Chemical factors include oxygen and trace elements.
 Biological factors include grazing and migrations.
 Upwelling carries nutrients from the deep waters into the photic zone, strengthening phytoplankton growth.
 The remixing and upwelling eventually bring nutrient-rich wastes back into the photic zone.
 The Ekman transport additionally brings more nutrients to the photic zone.
 Nutrient pulse frequency affects the phytoplankton competition.
 Photosynthesis produces more of it.
 Being the first link in the food chain, what happens to phytoplankton creates a rippling effect for other species.
 Besides phytoplankton, many other animals also live in this zone and utilize these nutrients.
 The majority of ocean life occurs in the photic zone, the smallest ocean zone by water volume.
 The photic zone, although small, has a large impact on those who reside in it.